whipper-team/whipper/README.md

 Note that, depending on the chosen installation path, this command may require elevated rights.

+To build the man pages, follow the instructions in the relevant [README](https://github.com/whipper-team/whipper/blob/develop/man/README.md) which is located in the `man` subfolder.

 ## Usage

 Whipper currently only has a command-line interface called `whipper` which is self-documenting: `whipper -h` gives you the basic instructions.